hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

 ![CH32V003 clock tree block diagram](/img/ch32v003-clock-tree.png)

-A few important notes about the clock tree:
+A few important notes about the clock tree that we should care about:
-- SYSCLK output is multiplexed between HSI, HSE, HSI\*2 and HSE\*2
+- HSE and HSI can multiplied by 2 through a PLL, so SYSCLK output is multiplexed between HSI, HSE, HSI\*2 and HSE\*2
-- AHB clock source can be prescaled (divisible by: 1, 2, ..., 256)
+- HCLK is prescaled (divisible by: 1, 2, ..., 256) from SYSCLK
+- HCLK is used for HB peripherals (GPIO)
-- Core System Timer can be divided by 8, after it has been prescaled
+- HCLK is used for Core System Timer and can be divided by 8 (useful for longer timer delays)

+Because HCLK depends on SYSCLK, let's configure SYSCLK first.
+We'll configure it at 48MHz; the maximum supported frequency.
+Because we don't have an external crystal (HSE), we'll use the internal oscillator (HSI) which runs at 24MHz and feed it to the PLL to multiply it by 2 (24MHz * 2 = 48MHz).
+So first of all, we have to enable both HSI and PLL.

+Before enabling HSI*2, by selecting PLL as clock source, we should configure everything that depends on SYSCLK so that when we do enable it everything else is ready.

+---

 Before doing anything else the SYSCLK must be configured, so let's configure it at 48MHz, as it is the maximum supported frequency.
 The steps needed to do this are: